Cassie Kinoshi, Alex Tay, Colin MatthewsLara PoeJames Hoyle, François-Xavier Roth

-The Panufnik Composers Scheme is an exciting initiative offering six emerging composers each year the opportunity to write for a world-class symphony orchestra.
+The Panufnik Composers Scheme offers six emerging composers each year the opportunity to write for a world-class symphony orchestra.

 2013: Kim Ashton, Benjamin Graves, Jae-Moon Lee, James Moriarty~, Elizabeth Ogonek*, Richard Whalley